Tiki culture: Name

-The term "tiki culture" only appears in the 1990s, to describe the revival of the style.
+The term "tiki culture" emerged in the 1990s to describe the revival of the style.

 Origin

 Tiki culture began at the end of Prohibition in 1933 with the opening of Don's Beachcomber, a Polynesian-themed bar and restaurant in Hollywood, California.
 The proprietor was Ernest Raymond Beaumont-Gantt, a young man from Texas and New Orleans who had done some rum-running with his father and claimed to have sailed throughout much of the Pacific Ocean.
 The restaurant's name was later changed to Don the Beachcomber, and Beaumont-Gantt legally changed his name to Donn Beach.
 His restaurant featured Cantonese cuisine and exotic rum cocktails and punch drinks, with a décor of flaming torches, rattan furniture, flower leis, and brightly colored fabrics that looked like imagery out of the popular movies that were helping to fuel the desires of the average American to travel the Pacific.

 In 1936, a restaurant owner from Oakland, California, Victor Bergeron, ate at the Don the Beachcomber restaurant.
 Bergeron said: "We went to a place called the South Seas...and even visited Don the Beachcomber in Hollywood.
 In fact, I even bought some stuff from Don the Beachcomber.
 When I got back to Oakland I told my wife what I had seen, we agreed to change the name of our restaurant and our décor."
 The renamed restaurant, as well as his new nickname, became Trader Vic's.
 Bergeron adopted the new persona in a manner to imitate Beach's theatrics and further perpetuate the illusions of Hollywood, telling people that the leg he had lost to tuberculosis had been the result of being attacked by a shark.

 Other restaurants such as Clifton's Cafeteria also had begun introducing grand decorations based on non-traditional and "kitschy" themes.
 Clifton's was heavily remodeled in 1939 to become Clifton's South Seas.
 The exterior and interior were decorated with 12 waterfalls, volcanic rock, and tropical foliage.
 It supposedly even featured a "sherbet-gushing volcano".

 The décor of both the inside and the outside of the restaurants was often painstakingly created with decorations from around the world.
 Joseph Stephen Crane, the owner of the later The Luau restaurant, began his menu with a list of the places of origin of his building materials.
 It included not just Hawaii but virtually all areas of Oceania, as well as furniture from Hong Kong and "man eating clam shells" from the Indian Ocean.